Living With Aging Parents — In-Law Suites, ADUs, and How to Make It Work

 Three non-negotiables.
 Every successful multi-gen family we've worked with has all three.

 • Designed private space — every adult gets a bedroom, a bathroom, and ideally a private entrance.
-This is the single strongest predictor of long-term satisfaction.
-It's why ADUs work so well for aging parents — they're private by design.
+This is the single strongest predictor of long-term satisfaction, and it's why ADUs work so well for aging parents.

 • A written financial agreement — it sounds cold; it protects the relationship.
-Cover mortgage share, utilities, groceries, property taxes, and what happens if someone wants to leave.
+Cover mortgage share, utilities, groceries, property taxes, medical costs, and what happens if someone wants to leave.
 Revisit annually.

 • Explicit caregiving boundaries — "You're not our full-time babysitter" and "We're not your on-call nurse" said out loud, in writing, before moving in.
 Then negotiate what each generation is willing to help with, and when.